 Having established that fluorescence self-quenching is the underlying mechanism behind the lifetime sensor, we went on to explore how it could be used to report on the type and nature of amyloid clusters formed under different aggregation conditions.
 Figure 3a shows the fluorescence lifetime data from which the phasor plot shown in Figure 2d was generated.
-The sensor lifetime of amyloid clusters was shown to be approximately constant for all three labelling ratios for incubation times less than approximately 30 hours.
-After ca. 30 hours the sensor lifetime began to drop and reached a bottom plateau region after approximately 55 hours of incubation.
-The top plateau in Figure 3a corresponds to lifetimes of (3.59 ± 0.04) ns, (3.57 ± 0.02) ns and (3.56 ± 0.02) ns for the 10%, 20% and 30% labelled samples, respectively, only ca. 100 ps lower than the monomer K18-Atto532 lifetime (3.689±0.005) ns.
-We note that the SROS-SIM experiments revealed that for incubation times less than 30 hours, aggregates consisted mostly of low density clusters of loosely assembled amyloid fibrils.
-This suggests that the lifetime sensor does not sensitively report on the conversion of labelled peptide into single amyloid fibrils at labelling ratios below 30% for K18.
-However, the sensor lifetime dropped significantly (by up to 19%, 34% and 42%, respectively, for 10%, 20%, and 30% labelled samples) during the period when the aggregate density increased.
+The sensor lifetime of amyloid clusters was shown to be approximately constant for all three labeling ratios for incubation times less than approximately 30 h.
+After about 30 h, the sensor lifetime began to drop and then reached a bottom plateau region after approximately 55 h of incubation.
+The top plateau in Figure 3a corresponds to lifetimes of 3.59 ± 0.04 , 3.57 ± 0.02 , and 3.56 ± 0.02 ns for the 10%, 20%, and 30% labeled samples, respectively, which is only about 100 ps lower than the monomer K18-Atto532 lifetime 3.689 \pm 0.005 ns.
+We note that the SROS-SIM experiments revealed that for incubation times less than 30 h, aggregates consisted mostly of low density clusters of loosely assembled amyloid fibrils.
+This suggests that the lifetime sensor does not sensitively report on the conversion of labeled peptide into single amyloid fibrils at labeling ratios below 30% for K18.
+However, the sensor lifetime dropped significantly (by up to 19%, 34%, and 42%, respectively, for 10%, 20%, and 30% labeled samples) during the period when the aggregate density increased.
 Our lifetime sensor is thus highly sensitive to fibril packing density in the amyloid cluster, rather than the formation of single fibrils.
-This suggests that the distance between neighboring dyes on single fibrils is not sufficiently proximate to generate significant self-quenching, whereas in clusters on the other hand, this distance drops into a highly sensitive range for dye self-quenching.
+This suggests that the distance between neighboring dyes on single fibrils is not sufficiently proximate to generate significant selfquenching, whereas in clusters on the other hand, this distance drops into a highly sensitive range for dye self-quenching.

-The fluorescence lifetime sensor offers a good dynamic range to report on K18 tau aggregation without significantly influencing its kinetics.
-Figure 3a shows that it is advantageous to use a higher labelling ratio for a larger variation in lifetime to report on aggregation.
-However, as mentioned previously, the aggregation kinetics and structure of amyloid clusters may be affected by very high labelling ratios (see Figure S2).
-A good dynamic range was obtained at 30% labelling ratio for K18 tau with lifetimes dropping by 42% from monomeric to fully aggregated state.
-We thus investigated the effect of peptide labelling ratios up to 30% on aggregation kinetics.
-Structurally the amyloid clusters formed with labelling ratios up to 30% were indistinguishable from one another, as verified by SROS-SIM calibration.
-In Figure 3b we show that the kinetics of aggregation are similarly unaffected and the normalized lifetime profiles overlap very well for all labelling ratios, giving support to the notion that the labelling protocols with labelling ratios below 30% had minimal effects on the aggregation processes investigated.
+The Fluorescence Lifetime Sensor Offers a Good Dynamic Range to Report on K18 Tau Aggregation without Significantly Influencing Its Kinetics.
+Figure 3a shows that it is advantageous to use a higher labeling ratio for a larger variation in lifetime to report on aggregation.
+However, as mentioned previously, the aggregation kinetics and structure of amyloid clusters may be affected by very high labeling ratios (see Figure S2).
+A good dynamic range was obtained at 30% labeling ratio for K18 tau with lifetimes dropping by 42% from monomeric to fully aggregated state.
+We thus investigated the effect of peptide labeling ratio up to 30% on aggregation kinetics.
+Structurally, the amyloid clusters formed with labeling ratios up to 30% were indistinguishable from one another, as verified by SROS-SIM calibration.
+In Figure 3b, we show that the kinetics of aggregation are similarly unaffected and the normalized lifetime profiles overlap very well for all labeling ratios, giving support to the notion that the labeling protocols with labeling ratios below 30% had minimal effects on the K18 aggregation processes investigated.